 The cardholder receives a 25% discount on the price of their ticket or Annual Pass.
 A companion is not compulsory to visit Disneyland Paris.
 Accompanying persons are not entitled anymore to free admission.
 In exchange, they can also benefit from a 25% discount.

-At attractions, up to 4 people can accompany the cardholder.
+At attractions, up to 4 people can accompany the cardholder and 2 on the shows and parades.
 It is important to note that the cardholder has to ride with its group.

 People concerned by the Accessibility and Disability Programme